c2mon/c2mon-daq-rest/README.md

 # Periodic GET

+This feature is interesting, if you want to extract metrics from an existing REST service.
+To do this, you must configure new DataTags with the [C2MON Configuration API] in order to specify from where to fetch the data.

 The following table describes the key/value pairs that the `DataTagAddress` must contain for the REST DAQ to perform a periodic GET.

 | Key | Type | Mandatory? | Explanation |